 Season with a pinch of freshly ground nutmeg, a pinch of white pepper (if desired), and fine sea salt, to taste.Continue to 7 of 7 below.

 Raise heat & whisk until thickened

 Raise the heat to medium and continue whisking the mixture until it starts to thicken (about 5 to 7 minutes).
 Don't let a skin form on top of the sauce or on the bottom of the pot.
 If it does, whisk well to incorporate and lower the heat a bit.
 When the besciamella is ready, it will thickly coat a spoon that's dipped into it.
 If it is a bit too thick for your purposes, you can thin it by whisking in more milk, a little bit at a time.
-If, on the other hand, it's too thin, continue... whisking in more flour until it reaches the right consistency.
-(Keep in mind, however, that you should not have approximately 1-3 tablespoons of flour per cup of milk as the general ratio.)
+If, on the other hand, it's too thin, continue whisking in more flour until it reaches the right consistency.
+(Keep in mind, however, that you should not have approximately 1 to 3 tablespoons of flour per cup of milk as the general ratio.)
 Remove from heat, cover, and keep warm until ready to use (it will continue to thicken as it cools).